 8. All students must be covered by accident and health insurance.
-Since many families have insurance plans of their own, Spring Hill has made it optional for the student to furnish proof of existing coverage or to purchase coverage through the approved college plan.
+The student must furnish proof of existing coverage or purchase coverage through the approved college plan.

-Students not providing proof of coverage on their Health Insurance Form by registration will automatically be billed for the premium cost of the

-College-approved health and accident plan.
+Students not providing proof of coverage on their Health Insurance Form by registration will automatically be billed for the cost of the Collegeapproved health and accident plan.
 No refunds will be made for proof of coverage received after that date.